shiinamiyuki/Accurate-Large-Scale-Ferrofluids/README.md

 Video link: https://youtu.be/YdTgiwXO43E

 ## Build & Run
-We have tested on Ubuntu 20.04 with gcc9.3 and Windows 10 with Visual Studio 2019
+We have tested on Ubuntu 20.04 with gcc9.3 and Windows 10 with Visual Studio 2019.

 We use vcpkg because building TBB on Windows is nightmare. :(

 It takes a long time due to vcpkg always build both debug and release version of dependencies.

+(For CSC417 TAs: a build might take around 4-5 GB of disk usage, this might exceed your disk quota)
 ```
 # make sure you install these packages
 # sudo apt install libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev